 - ► Find information about Medicaid expansion under the Affordable Care Act (also available in Spanish) and if the state you work in has expanded its Medicaid program. - ► Find more information about state Medicaid and CHIP programs, including eligibility categories and income limits for consumers in each state. - See for a breakdown of which states are assessment versus determination states. - Immigrants who are qualified non-citizens and have met the five-year bar are generally eligible for Medicaid or CHIP, if they meet their state's income eligibility rules.
-Find more information about coverage for lawfully present immigrants (also available in Spanish) and view a presentation about eligibility for non-citizens in Medicaid and CHIP. - To qualify for financial assistance through the Marketplace, consumers who have recently been denied Medicaid or CHIP due to immigration status will need to answer the Medicaid block question and indicate they were recently found ineligible for Medicaid or CHIP when they return to the Marketplace and submit an application.
-Find more information about answering the Medicaid block question and applying for coverage after receiving a Medicaid or CHIP denial. - Find more information about Medicaid and CHIP coverage (also available in Spanish).
+Find more information about coverage for lawfully present immigrants (also available in Spanish). - Some states elected to expand coverage of Medicaid and CHIP to lawfully present children and/or pregnant women, regardless of whether they hold "qualified non-citizen" immigration statuses or have met the five-year waiting period, if otherwise eligible for Medicaid or CHIP in the state.
+For more information about state Medicaid and CHIP programs that cover lawfully present children and/or pregnant women, please see Medicaid and CHIP Coverage of Lawfully Residing Children and Pregnant Women. - To qualify for financial assistance through the Marketplace, consumers who have recently been denied Medicaid or CHIP due to immigration status will need to answer the Medicaid block question and indicate they were recently found ineligible for Medicaid or CHIP when they return to the Marketplace and submit an application.
+Find more information about applying for coverage after receiving a Medicaid or CHIP denial. - Find more information about Medicaid and CHIP coverage (also available in Spanish).